18F/handbook/_pages/policies/tech-policies/responding-to-public-disclosure-vulnerabilities.md

 If the first responder is unable to make a determination of risk severity, the responder should immediately post in the [#incident-response](https://gsa-tts.slack.com/messages/incident-response) Slack channel and seek counsel from other responders, as well as @-ing the lead of the affected product or service.

-## File an issue

-For vulnerabilities categorized as **low**, an Issue should be created in the corresponding GitHub repo or project management tool for the affected system by the product or service team.

-For vulnerabilities of **medium** or **high** issue must be filed in the private repository.
-If the issue is also an **incident**, it must be filed [security incident repository](https://github.com/18F/security-incidents/issues).

-The first responder is responsible for following up GitHub issue to assure they are satisfied that the issue has been resolved (whether remediated or marked `wont fix` or `false positive`).

-The [TTS Tech Portfolio](https://docs.google.com/presentation/d/10Qfq1AaQh74q76Pik99kQedvshLBo0qLWZGsH-nrV0w/edit#slide=id.g70cae5b8a6_0_16) should be included in all issues for tracking purposes.

-Regardless of where the issue is filed, the first responder should advise the First Responder/TTS Tech Portfolio on next steps.

 ## Reply to the reporter

 If the report impact is `none`, send the appropriate message: